mythic-smh/Ghoster/README.md

 K is to move up, L is to move right, J is to move down/backwards and finallyH is to move to the left.
 # Characters

+Player 1 will be the attacker and Player 2 will be the defender who has to escape

-You will now see the characters and their details;
+You will now see the characters and their details for Player 1.

+Characters:

+Now for Player 2

 Characters: